Banu Shayban

 The Banu Shayban (بنو شيبان) is an Arab tribe, a branch of the Banu Bakr.
+In pre-Islamic times, they were the most important force of the Banu Bakr tribe in defeating the Persians at the Battle of Dhi Qar.

 Throughout the early Islamic era, the tribe was settled chiefly in al-Jazira Province and played an important role in its history.

 History

 In the pre-Islamic period, the Shayban with their flocks wandered according to the seasons, wintering in Jadiyya in the Najd and moving to the fertile lowlands around the Euphrates for the summer, ranging from Upper Mesopotamia in the north to Lower Mesopotamia and the shores of the Persian Gulf.

 Its chief opponents during this time were the Taghlib and Banu Tamim.
 Already from pre-Islamic times, the tribe was "celebrated ... for the remarkable quality of its poets, its use of a very pure form of Arabic language and its fighting ardour" (Th.
 Bianquis), a reputation its members retained into the Islamic period, when histories remark both on their own skills as, and on their patronage of, poets.

 During the time of Muhammad and his immediate successors, the Shayban were allies of the Banu Hashim, the clan to which Muhammad belonged.
 During the Muslim conquest of Persia, the Shaybani al-Muthanna ibn Haritha played a leading role in the conquest of Iraq.
 For the most part the Shayban remained active, as in pre-Islamic times, mainly in Mesopotamia, but especially in the district of Diyar Bakr, where they settled in numbers, and from there to the adjacent Armenian Highland.
 By virtue of this proximity, the Shayban would play an important role in the history of early Islamic Armenia and Azerbaijan.
 A few isolated groups and individuals of the tribe are also attested in northern Syria and Khurasan, such as Abu Dawud Khalid ibn Ibrahim al-Dhuhli al-Shaybani, a follower of Abu Muslim.